Pyroxenium/Basalt/docs/objects/Animation.md

 Right now animation is a class which makes use of the timer event.<br>
 You can find more information below:

+`The animation object is still a WIP and the way you use it right now could change in the future!`

 ## add
 Adds a new function to an animation
 #### Parameters: